Busta Rhymes: Early life

 Trevor George Smith Jr. was born in the East Flatbush neighborhood of Brooklyn, New York City, on May 20, 1972, to Geraldine Green and Trevor Smith Sr., who both were immigrants from Jamaica.
-At age 12, Smith's family moved to Nassau County on Long Island, and settled in Uniondale, New York.
+At age 12, Smith's family moved to Nassau County on Long Island and settled in Uniondale, New York.

 For a short while, Smith attended George Westinghouse Career and Technical Education High School in Brooklyn with future rappers Christopher "The Notorious B.I.G."
 Wallace and Shawn "Jay-Z" Carter, and attended Samuel J. Tilden High School with Edward "Special Ed" Archer and Roderick "Chip Fu" Roachford of Fu-Schnickens.
-Smith eventually graduated from Uniondale High School in 1991.
+Smith graduated from Uniondale High School in 1991.

-Busta also spent time in England during the early 1980s where he resided with his maternal aunt.
+Busta also spent time in England during the early 1980s where he lived with his maternal aunt.
 She lived in Morecambe, and he spent two summers there with his mother and younger brother.
 He went to Skerton Community High School while he was staying in the area.
 He told GQ in a 2020 interview, "One summer when we went down there I was 12, my brother was eight, so my aunt made sure that we actually went to school in England.
 Regular school and then we went to karate school too.
 We also were on some breakdancing that was so crazy, we ended up actually getting work to breakdance in clubs as minors.
 And our cousins used to run us around and they used to advertise us as TJ and Paul."